LaborBerlin/ont-assembly-snake/README.md

 The ONT reads can be filtered by Filtlong prior to the assembly, for example by reducing the input read set to contain only the highest quality reads up to a certain number of megabases.
 This is specified by adding, i.e. for 500Mb, `+filtlong500` to the sample name.

+The polishing steps with homopolish and proovframe always need to be the last one.

 ### Example folder structure
 This example contains two samples with ONT sequencing reads and Illumina reads